faraaz-e/food-app/README.md

   </div>
   ```
   To avoid using `<div>...</div>` (which looks inappropriate in html structure) instead, we can use `<React.Fragment>...</React.Fragment>` or an empty tag `<>...</>`

+#### Ep - 04 : Talk is cheap, show me the code

+* Planning a layout and building an app.

+> Props

+Passing _props_ to a component is just like passing an argument to a function

+* Passing dynamic data (json data) using props

+> Key

+_key_ property is passed to the component to identify it uniquely.
+This is dome so that DOM does not need to re-render all the child nodes after adding a new node on the same level.
+Key property will help it to just render a new component.
+Always use keys while looping component.
+Note: React does not recommend using indexes as keys (as per the docs).
+Indexes can be used as the last option in-case we don't have unique id to pass in key property.